Skip to main content

 ~ ? ~

-The duo became known for their lengthy and energetic live shows, which often featured Hosch’s impressive acrobatic skills.
-He would sometimes soar suspended above the crowd and perform on a multitude of instruments while swinging from side to side over the entire venue.
+As the duo promoted Requiem Theory around Australia, they became known for their lengthy and energetic live shows, which again featured Hosch’s impressive acrobatic skills.
+He would sometimes soar suspended above the crowd and perform on a multitude of keyboards while swinging from side to side over the entire venue.

-1980’s The Tapestry of Equinox, with the hit ‘Albino’, was recorded in three weeks at Rumble Studios in Sydney.
-Helped by strong radio support, it reached No. 12 in the US Charts, where it eventually sold one million copies.
+1980’s The Tapestry of Equinox, with the hit ‘Bonanza’, was recorded in two months at Rumble Studios in Sydney.
+Helped by strong American radio support, it reached No. 12 in the US Charts, where it eventually sold one million copies.

-In June Hosch & Scully appeared on the cover of Rolling Stone, then flew to the US for their first American tour.
-They performed as part of Texas Jam, on the 4 July weekend at the Dallas Cotton Bowl in front of 100,000 people, along with Heart, Aerosmith, Van Halen, and Frank Marino.
+In June, Hosch & Scully appeared on the cover of Smash Hits, then flew to the US for their first international appearances.
+They performed as part of Texas Jam, on the 4 July weekend at the Dallas Cotton Bowl in front of 100,000 people, along with Foreigner, Sammy Hagar, The Eagles and Le Roux.

 ~ ? ~